Is a 12-inch MacBook on the horizon – and if so, uh, why?

-As reported by MacRumors (opens in new tab), the initial murmurs started to appear just after the M2 chip was announced at WWDC 2022 by Bloomberg's Mark Gurman, who predicted that the smaller form-factor MacBook would launch either at the end of 2023 (opens in new tab) or early 2024, though no information was provided about the nature of the laptop itself.
+As reported by MacRumors (opens in new tab), the initial murmurs started to appear just after the M2 chip was announced at WWDC 2022 by Bloomberg's Mark Gurman.
+Gurman predicted that the smaller form-factor MacBook would launch either at the end of 2023 (opens in new tab) or early 2024, though no information was provided about the nature of the laptop itself.

 In fact, another prominent analyst has come forward to dash any expectations regarding the prediction.
 Ross Young of Display Supply Chain Consultants (opens in new tab) claimed in a tweet (opens in new tab)made available only to his super followers that "We are skeptical on a 12-inch MacBook at this point.
 Apple's strategy for notebooks is currently 13-inches and larger.
 Companies in the MacBook Pro display supply chain we talked to are not aware of it".